alexkarasik/movie-review-client/README.md

 I used HTML, CSS, Ruby on Rails, Javascript and Jquery for this project.

 My app is a Movie review/forum for Users to discuss the films of one  of my favorite directors, Werner Herzog as a base, but then users can add any movie that they want and write reviews for those as well and see the reviews and movies added by others.
 Users are able to look at a list of his films and write their personal reviews of them, based on the ID's of those listed movies.

+# How It Works
+I made a Movie Review blog that stores a list of movies that users can edit or add to and then write reviews for and see the reviews and movies of other users.
+There will be a list of 10 movies in the database already set up by the German documentary film maker, Werner Herzog.
+Users can edit any of these movies as well as add their own.
+Users can also add reviews for these movies, which will be displayed in a separate list.
+Users can add, edit or delete reviews by identifying them by their Movie ID, which is given to them in the movie list.
+Users will also be given Review ID's when Reviews have been successfully added, so they can identify the review for the specific movie they want to edit/update or delete.

 # User Stories